-David Hogg, a student at Marjory Stoneman Douglas, who has become a prominent voice in the fight for gun control since last week’s mass shooting killed 17 people, appeared on CNN Tuesday night to address false conspiracy claims that he is a “crisis actor” planted by anti-gun activists.
+David Hogg, a student at Marjory Stoneman Douglas, who has become a prominent voice in the fight for gun control since last week’s mass shooting killed 17 n CNN Tuesday night to address false conspiracy claims that he is a “crisis actor” planted by anti-gun activists.
 In an interview with Anderson Cooper, Hogg vehemently denied any suggestion that he is anything other than a high school senior.
 “I’m not an actor in any way, shape, or form,” Hogg said.

 Following the mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida, on February 14, students who witnessed the tragedy have made it their mission to change gun legislation in the United States.
 The teenagers have called upon lawmakers to craft and enact responsible gun laws and planned school walkouts and rallies in the coming months.